-This article explains the concept of Exponential Organizations by Salim Ismail, Mike Malone and Yuri van Geest in a practical way.
-After reading it, you will understand the basics of this powerful innovation and organizational tool.
+Exponential Organizations: this article explains the concept of Exponential Organizations by Salim Ismail, Mike Malone and Yuri van Geest in a practical way.
+It covers what exponential organizations are, what the role of institutional innovation is and how this translates into new success factors, summarized in the acronyms SCALE and IDEA.
+After reading this article, you will understand the basics of this powerful innovation and organizational tool.

 What are Exponential Organizations?

 Exponential Organizations focus on scale.
 That enables them to grow into large, powerful companies in a short period of time.
 The best-known examples at the moment are companies like Netflix, Tesla, WhatsApp, Uber and Bitcoin and several start-ups.

 One of the founders of this new way of thinking is Canadian business expert and entrepreneur Salim Ismail.
 Together with Mike Malone and Yuri van Geest, he wrote the book Exponential Organizations (2014) in which they explain the changing society we live in.

 Exponential Organizations and central coordination

 Companies that had been successful for decades until now, are having trouble keeping up.
 The reason is simple.
 Many of these organizations are used to directing all activities centrally because that’s the way it was always done.
 This works admirably in a relatively stable environment with a predictable future.
 Currently, however, both the market and environment are changing rapidly, and the future is less predictable due to increasing technological developments and innovations.
 As a result, product life cycles are becoming shorter and shorter.